gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

         style="width:100%;max-width:680px" align="right"
         hspace="8pt" vspace="8pt"></a>

-The `Nimrod programming language <http://nim-lang.org>`_ compiles pythonesque style code into portable C. Might be more portable than Java.
+The `Nim programming language <http://nim-lang.org>`_ compiles pythonesque style code into portable C. Might be more portable than Java.
 And more machine performant at the low level.
 And more developer performant at the high level!
 And more lisp macros.
 And… whatever man.
 It's just cool, and I believe it is going to allow me to produce real life programs for more platforms with less effort (still working on the *less effort* part, though).

-But Nimrod is relatively new and unpopular.
-Despite the website stating *"The Nimrod Compiler can also generate C++ or Objective C for easier interfacing"*, there's not much *proof* out there you can take as reference.
+But Nim is relatively new and unpopular.
+Despite the website stating *"The Nim Compiler can also generate C++ or Objective C for easier interfacing"*, there's not much *proof* out there you can take as reference.
 So I decided to start my own, and that's what Seohtracker is.
 The internal architecture of Seohtracker splits the interface from the logic.
-Hence, you have a `cross platform logic code <https://github.com/gradha/seohtracker-logic>`_ which is implemented in pure Nimrod.
-Then, somewhere in the middle is floating a `thin Nimrod to Obj-C convenience layer
+Hence, you have a `cross platform logic code <https://github.com/gradha/seohtracker-logic>`_ which is implemented in pure Nim.
+Then, somewhere in the middle is floating a `thin Nim to Obj-C convenience layer
 <https://github.com/gradha/seohtracker-ios/blob/c512307ea505dc7c2262b88ddc8599e94f5f4a74/src/nim/n_global.nim>`_
-which exposes the Nimrod logic, and finally you have the `iOS
+which exposes the Nim logic, and finally you have the `iOS
 <https://github.com/gradha/seohtracker-ios>`_ and `OSX
 <https://github.com/gradha/seohtracker-mac>`_ clients which are consumers of
 this API.

-Why not write **everything** in Nimrod?
+Why not write **everything** in Nim?
 That's something I've heard a lot.
 The most important practical reason is I'm a simple guy doing this on his own, and I can't compare to `well paid and full of people firms <http://xamarin.com>`_ doing the wrapping of all the little details.
 But also because each platform